MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/get-position-size-window.md

   - enduser
 ---

-# Get position and size of a window
+# Get the position and size of a window

 When you automate windows and desktop applications, you may need to know the exact position and size of a window.